 This course introduces concepts and methods used in social science statistics and helps students learn how to use statistical tools wisely.
 Same as PSCI 2313/SOCI 2313.

-Prerequisite: MATH 1312/MATH 1314 Offered: Fall/Yearly
+Prerequisite: MATH 1312/MATH 1314

-PSYC 2320 Conflict Resolution

-Conflicts often occur when there is a perceived divergence of interest or when there is a belief that individual or group aspirations cannot be met simultaneously.
+PSYC 2320 Conflict Resolution Conflicts often occur when there is a perceived divergence of interest or when there is a belief that individual or group aspirations cannot be met simultaneously.
 Consequently, interpersonal and intergroup relationships frequently are unsatisfactory, unproductive, and abusive.
 This course focuses on types of conflicts, forces that escalate conflicts, and models of conflict resolution.
 This course is crossed referenced to Sociology (SOCI 2320) and is a support course for the Criminal Justice Program.
 This is a writing intensive course.

-Prerequisite: None Offered: Spring/ Every two years
+Offered: Spring/ Every two years

+Offered: Fall/ Every two years